raspberrypilearning/quiz-time/en/step_5.md

 ## Score some points

-In this step you will let the user score points for a correct answer!
+In this step, you will let the user score points for a correct answer!

 ### Add the score to the header